mt-support/tribe-ext-tickets-attendee-csv-importer/README.md

 ## What and Why?

 This is an extension to allow importing of Attendees from CSV to Event Tickets.
-This requires both Event Tickets and The Events Calendar to be active.
+This requires Event Tickets, Event Tickets Plus, and The Events Calendar to be active.

 ## How?